 “After discovering how passionate about journalism I am, I want to continue to expand my education and become a reporter so I can better understand different views and perceptions around the world, and learn the truth about events that are happening near me.”

-Mia Carr is not sure what university to attend, but she knows for sure she wants to be a journalist.
+Mia Carr was not sure what university to attend, but she knew for sure she wanted to be a journalist.
 She got the bug for journalism in her freshman year when she had to go interview a senior for one of her first interviews.
 She was nervous, but right away there was a spark – she loved interviewing.
 Mia was put into a position where she had to think on her feet and start firing questions as she went with the flow of the interview.
 From there she was hooked and had “an excitement that would propel me for the rest of my life.”
 Now she had a real respect for journalism and writing as she said:

 “Words are the most powerful weapons that people possess.
 They can reveal truths, start wars, and initiate invention.
 In journalism, you harness the power of words and turn them into something meaningful.
 I want to do that for the rest of my life.
 While I am not exactly sure which aspect of journalism defines my future, I know that it will be a part of it.
 I love interviewing people and hearing their stories and their thoughts.
 I want to keep up with this notion for the rest of my life.
 I hope that my days are characterized by meaningful interactions and powerful conversations, ones that are amplified through the power of journalism.”